-Create a step-and-repeat to clone multiple copies of a job and output them as one print job.
-The available settings make it possible to achieve many different and interesting wallpaper patterns.
 On the pane bar, select the check box to activate the settings.
 You can save your settings as a preset.

-• Total number of
+• Number of copies

 Type in the required number of copies.
 Copies are arranged in rows, and the original image is included in the total number.
-Alternatively, create as many copies as will fit on the sheet.
+By selecting "Fill last row", Fiery XF will print additional copies if the selected number of copies would otherwise leave the last row incomplete.